grafana/mimir/docs/sources/mimir/configure/configuration-parameters/index.md

 # Limit how long back data (series and metadata) can be queried, up until
 # <lookback> duration ago.
 This limit is enforced in the query-frontend, querier
-# and ruler for instant, range, series metadata and remote read queries.
-For
+# and ruler for instant, range and remote read queries.
+For metadata queries
-# label name and value queries the limit is enforced in the querier and ruler.
+# like series, label names, label values queries the limit is enforced in the
-# If the requested time range is outside the allowed range, the request will not
+# querier and ruler.
+If the requested time range is outside the allowed range,
-# fail but will be manipulated to only query data within the allowed time range.
+# the request will not fail but will be manipulated to only query data within
-# 0 to disable.
+# the allowed time range.
+0 to disable.
 # CLI flag: -querier.max-query-lookback
 [max_query_lookback: <duration> | default = 0s]